-- No later than August 1, 2022, Permittees shall adopt and make effective an ordinance(s), or other enforceable document, requiring the application of source control BMPs for pollutant generating sources associated with existing land uses and activities. - No later than August 1, 2022, Permittees shall establish an inventory that identifies publicly and privately owned institutional, commercial and industrial sites which have the potential to generate pollutants to the MS4. - No later than January 1, 2023, Permittees shall implement an inspection program for identified sites. - The Permittee shall annually complete the number of inspections equal to 20% of the businesses and/or sites listed in their source control inventory to assess BMP effectiveness and compliance with source control requirements. - No later than January 1, 2023, Permittees shall implement a progressive enforcement policy that requires sites to comply with stormwater requirements within a reasonable timeframe as specified in the Permit. - Permittees shall train staff who are responsible for implementing the source control program to conduct these activities.
+- No later than August 1, 2022, Permittees shall adopt and make effective an ordinance(s), or other enforceable document, requiring the application of source control BMPs for pollutant generating sources associated with existing land uses and activities. - Current codes language and other enforcement documentation is currently under review. - No later than August 1, 2022, Permittees shall establish an inventory that identifies publicly and privately owned institutional, commercial and industrial sites which have the potential to generate pollutants to the MS4. - The City is working to refine the inventory ahead of implementation of the upcoming Source Control program requirements. - No later than January 1, 2023, Permittees shall implement an inspection program for identified sites. - The Permittee shall annually complete the number of inspections equal to 20% of the businesses and/or sites listed in their source control inventory to assess BMP effectiveness and compliance with source control requirements. - No later than January 1, 2023, Permittees shall implement a progressive enforcement policy that requires sites to comply with stormwater requirements within a reasonable timeframe as specified in the Permit. - Permittees shall train staff who are responsible for implementing the source control program to conduct these activities.

 S5.C.8 - Source Control Program for Existing Development - 2019-2024 Planned Activities Activity Due Date Status/Notes No later than August 1, 2022, Permittees shall adopt and make effective an ordinance(s), or other enforceable document, requiring the application of source control BMPs for pollutant generating sources associated with existing land uses and activities.
-August 1, 2022 Source Control Program development is scheduled to begin in January of 2022.
-Existing code may satisfy this requirement.
+August 1, 2022 The Source Control Program is under development.
+Existing code satisfies the Source Control requirements.
 No later than August 1, 2022, Permittees shall establish an inventory that identifies publicly and privately owned institutional, commercial and industrial sites which have the potential to generate pollutants to the MS4.
-August 1, 2022 Source Control Program development is scheduled to begin in January of 2022.
+August 1, 2022 Source Control Program development is underway.
 No later than January 1, 2023, Permittees shall implement an inspection program for identified sites.
-January 1, 2023 Source Control Program development is scheduled to begin in January of 2022.
+January 1, 2023 Source Control Program development is underway.
 No later than January 1, 2023, Permittees shall implement a progressive enforcement policy that requires sites to comply with stormwater requirements within a reasonable timeframe as specified in the Permit.
-January 1, 2023 Source Control Program development is scheduled to begin in January of 2022.
+January 1, 2023 Source Control Program development is underway.